How to Start a Personal Training Business? Cover all Bases in these 7 Steps.

 You might need to pay for it which can either be flat rent or a portion of what you earn from your clients.
 It might be a good idea to pay the flat rent when you have a large client base but it’s a better idea to go with the portion policy in the beginning.

 At your own home

-The best part about personal training at home is that you don’t have to commute to-and-from work.
+The best part about personal training from home is that you don’t have to commute to and from work.
 You can convert your garage into a gym area.
 Sanitize all equipment used before and after every appointment, and you’re ready to make some money.

 Note of caution: As several people will come to your place, it will be tough to keep a check on what they touched.
 If the workplace and the rest of the house aren’t separated, sanitizing everything at your place can also be difficult.